-TA-55: LANL Plutonium-Processing Facilities
+TA-55: Lab Plutonium-Processing Facilities

-At the Los Alamos National Laboratory (LANL), virtually all plutonium operations occur within the Plutonium Facility at Technical Area 55 (TA-55).
+At Los Alamos National Laboratory, virtually all plutonium operations occur within the Plutonium Facility at Technical Area 55 (TA-55).
 TA-55 is the nation's most modern plutonium science and manufacturing facility, and it is the only fully operational, full capability plutonium facility in the nation.
 Thus, TA-55 supports a wide range of national security programs that involve stockpile stewardship, plutonium processing, nuclear materials stabilization, materials disposition, nuclear forensics, nuclear counter-terrorism, and nuclear energy.

 Operations at TA-55 maintain a critical skill base of plutonium expertise across a broad suite of technical capabilities.
 These capabilities form a center of excellence for actinide science and technology, including world-class manufacturing capabilities for solving significant national security challenges.